Jo Caddy

-Josephine Caddy (c.
-1916 – 2006) was an American-Australian painter and ceramicist, who worked in the media of acrylic, oil, printmaking, drawing, and ceramics.
+Josephine Caddy (1914 – 2005) was an American-Australian painter and ceramicist, who worked in the media of acrylic, oil, printmaking, drawing, and ceramics.
 She focused on portraiture in both her paintings and ceramics, including "people pots", vases featuring human faces.

 Biography

 Caddy was born in Washington, USA and spent part of her childhood in Juneau, Alaska.
 She completed a degree in Fine Arts at the Vancouver School of Art.

 She arrived in Tasmania in 1951 and moved to Adelaide in 1957, where she frequently held exhibitions of her work and taught at the South Australian School of Art (now the University of South Australia), University of Adelaide and Girton Girls' School.
+Caddy travelled widely and she would sketch prolifically, using this material to generate paintings and ceramics for an exhibition upon her return to her studio.
 Caddy was divorced and had three children.

 Notable works

 Jo Caddy's paintings are held by the Art Gallery of South Australia and in several private collections.
 Seven of her portraits were finalists in the Archibald Prize and she won the Portia Geach Memorial Award in 1967.

 Caddy produced portraits of several notable Australian and international figures including: